Bringing Vintage Aircraft to Life since 2010

 Foreign Secretary Viscount Halifax dismisses Hitler's peace offer.

-Further attacks by the Luftwaffe on convoys off the south and east coast.
+Attacks by the Luftwaffe on convoys off the South and East coast.

 Gloster Sea Gladiators of No. 804 Naval Air Squadron fly their first sortie of the battle.